melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

 ## Getting Started

 Create new scene.
-Add an Empty game object and attach Vts Map and Vts Map Navigation scripts to it.
+Add an Empty game object and attach Vts Map script to it.
-Attach Vts Camera Cmd Bufs to the Main Camera and switch Control Transformations, Control Near Far and Control Fov all to Vts and enable Atmosphere.
+Attach Vts Camera Cmd Bufs and Vts Navigation to the Main Camera.
-Change Clear Flags to Solid Color.
+Enable Atmosphere on the camera and change Clear Flags to Solid Color.
 Finally, drag the previously created Empty game object (the one with Vts Map) into the Map Object property of the camera.
 Hit the Play button.
 It is really this simple :D